Subnodal/CORE32/README.md

 # CORE32
-A small, stack-based virtual machine.
+A small, stack-based virtual machine and assembly language.

 ## Building and running
 To build the CORE32 runtime and assembler, run: